Uniform approximation of Abhyankar valuation ideals in function field of prime characteristic: Acknowledgments

 \section{Acknowledgments}

-I thank my advisor Karen Smith for her prescient suggestion to pursue this line of research, for her support, for always generously sharing her ideas, and for her comments improving the exposition of this paper.
-Preliminary results were obtained during my stay at the University of Utah, and I am grateful to Karl Schwede for the invitation.
-I benefitted immensely from discussions with Karl and Linquan Ma in Utah and later at the 2017 Arizona Winter School.
-I thank Kevin Tucker, Manuel Blickle, Johan de Jong, Tiankai Liu, Takumi Murayama, Axel St\"abler and Hagen Knaf for useful conversations, Mel Hochster for pointing out a result in his notes useful for Lemma \ref{essentially-etale-Frobenius}, and Harold Blum for explaining his proof of Theorem \ref{Theorem-A} in characteristic $0$ using log-discrepancies of valuations \cite{Blu16}.
-In addition, Harold and Takumi's meticulous reading of a draft has improved this paper's clarity.
-My work was supported by a department fellowship at University of Michigan and NSF grant DMS $\# 1501625$.
+I thank my advisor, Karen Smith, for her suggestion to pursue this line of research, for her support, and for always generously sharing her ideas.
+I benefitted from discussions with Karl and Linquan Ma in Utah and later at the 2017 Arizona Winter School.
+I thank Manuel Blickle, Mel Hochster, Johan de Jong, Hagen Knaf, Tiankai Liu, Takumi Murayama, Axel St\"abler for useful conversations, and Harold Blum for explaining his proof of Theorem \ref{Theorem-A} in characteristic $0$ using log-discrepancies of valuations \cite{Blu18}.
+In addition, Harold and Takumi's careful reading of a draft has improved this paper's clarity.
+Finally, I thank the referee for helpful suggestions.